inge02/Whiskers-and-Wags/README.md

 Future Development:
 -----------------------
 Our main focus for this project was to implement the CRUD functions to ensure that changes made on the admin side are reflected on the client side.
-Future development will focus on implementing real payment and RSVP functionality, as well as improving the overall user ecperience.
+Future development will focus on implementing real payment and RSVP functionality, as well as improving the overall user experience.